Clinical massage for pain relief

 Thoracic pain is notoriously difficult to diagnose, and this can be frustrating.
 Every specialist Esther consulted diagnosed her back pain problem as being caused by her career as a writer, which involves spending a great deal of time at a computer.
 Esther says: “One suggested that I switch using the mouse from my right to left hand.
 This made no difference.”

-In search of some much-needed temporary relief, Esther decided to try a massage treatment at The Forge Clinic and arranged to have a consultation with Naomi Johns.
-After a full physical assessment and discussion of her symptoms, Naomi suggested that Esther needed a clinical massage.
+In search of some much-needed temporary relief, Esther decided to try a massage treatment at The Forge Clinic and arranged to have a consultation.
+After a full physical assessment and discussion of her symptoms, we suggested that Esther needed a clinical massage.

 Clinical massage aims to treat specific conditions such as an area of pain or an injury with the focus on achieving an outcome of therapeutic benefit.